-When I purchase a device or use the National Instruments Calibration Services, I get a Certificate of Calibration that has many different dates and pieces of information.
+When I purchase a device or use NI's Calibration Services, I get a Certificate of Calibration that has many different dates and pieces of information.
 What do those mean?

-The Instrument Certificate that National Instruments provides is divided into three main sections, as shown in the image below:
+The Instrument Certificate that NI provides is divided into four main sections, as shown in the image below:

 The first section of the document refers to your device.
-(For example: DAQCARD-4350).
-This section contains the information regarding the calibration status of your card.
+(For example: USB-6341).
+This section contains the information regarding the calibration status of your product.
 You will find here:

 Besides the hard data provided, NI includes some texts with explanations and disclosures regarding your device and the information we present.
 This section includes notes that are relevant to you and the calibration auditors when interpreting the numbers shown in the document.